-NCIP has been successful in influencing public policy to create a more fair legal environment.
-Here are some examples of our recent work in this area.
+NCIP works to change policies and practices to prevent wrongful convictions and for broader criminal justice reform.
+We have been successful in influencing public policy to create a more fair legal environment.
+Here are some examples of our recent work in this area:

 On September 25, 2014, Gov. Jerry Brown signed SB 980, sponsored by the Northern California Innocence Project and others, which will improve the process for wrongfully convicted prisoners to obtain DNA testing.
 The bill, authored by Sen. Ted Lieu, gives prisoners improved access to the physical and biological evidence preserved in their cases and clarifies the procedures for obtaining DNA testing in California.
 The bill makes the following specific improvements to inmates’ access to DNA evidence: